 Nela took a two-year sabbatical in 2012 to complete a Diploma in Business Administration studies with special focus on financial and management cost accounting at the Camosun College in Victoria, BC, Canada.

-re-joined PLANED in November 2016, and is our Engagement Officer, leading on community engagement and impact measurement.
+re-joined PLANED in November 2016, and is our Engagement Officer, leading on community engagement and impact measurement, funded by LEADER.

 Karen has over 30 years’ experience in the Third Sector, including leadership roles in three county voluntary councils, and has substantial experience in local government, cross-sector partnerships and running her own coaching and training consultancy.